VirtualBrainLab/vbl-docs/source/misc/brain_atlas.md

 - structures.json
 - Mesh files: .obj file for each region
 - One-sided mesh files: .obj file for each region
+- Region centers: .csv file with the ap/ml/dv coordinate for the center of each area

 ### Unity files